 Yay, we go out!
-So many smells here.
+So many scents here.
 There’s this guy, Nem0-1, that’s exploring a strange place full of animals, and taking pictures of them.
 I’m a bit jealous, to be honest.
-Anyway, Valerio is working on the story.
-He loves to tell stories, and he is trying to do so in two different ways altogether.
+Anyway, Valerio wrote the story.
+He loves to tell stories, and he did it in two different ways.
 One is more about following the tracks of the guy from before, Nem0-1, the other is exploring the strange place and discovering secrets (strange words incoming: “linear narrative and iceberg narrative”.
 He explained to me that telling a story in a videogame means working on the gameplay: if there's no correlation between gameplay and story, it doesn’t work.
 I really can’t say more about this, he signed some paper to keep the thing secret, and I know how to keep his secrets.
 So don't ask!

 December 2018 – June 2019